 12. Public Key/Bitcoin address: This is another alphanumeric address/number which is derived from private keys and is used to publicly receive bitcoins.

-13. Bitcoin wallet (Hardware, Software, Mobile wallet): A physical or software object where you have a combination of public and private key stored.
-Here you can find a list of best hardware wallets.
+13. Bitcoin wallet (Hardware, Software, Mobile wallet): A physical or software object where you have a combination of public and private keys stored.
+Here you can find a list of the best hardware wallets.

 14. Whitepaper: A report which articulates the problem and solution that the blockchain project/cryptocurrency is trying to solve.